DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

 The [release notes](Release-notes.md) describes the features that are either new or changed.

 ## Introduction
-The DXC Finance Utilities module provides enhanced functionalities to Microsoft Dynamics 365 Cash and bank management, and Accounts payable payment processing:
+The DXC Finance Utilities module provides enhanced functionalities to Microsoft Dynamics 365 for the following:

 -   Cash and bank management
     -   Bank statement import formatting